georgewallace/elasticsearch/docs/reference/elasticsearch/index-settings/index-modules.md

 $$$dynamic-index-auto-expand-replicas$$$

 `index.auto_expand_replicas`
 :   Auto-expand the number of replicas based on the number of data nodes in the cluster.
 Set to a dash delimited lower and upper bound (e.g. `0-5`) or use `all` for the upper bound (e.g. `0-all`).
 Defaults to `false` (i.e. disabled).
-Note that the auto-expanded number of replicas only takes [allocation filtering](shard-allocation.md) rules into account, but ignores other allocation rules such as [total shards per node](total-shards-per-node.md), and this can lead to the cluster health becoming `YELLOW` if the applicable rules prevent all the replicas from being allocated.
+Note that the auto-expanded number of replicas only takes [allocation filtering](shard-allocation-filtering.md) rules into account, but ignores other allocation rules such as [total shards per node](allocation-total-shards.md), and this can lead to the cluster health becoming `YELLOW` if the applicable rules prevent all the replicas from being allocated.

-    If the upper bound is `all` then shard allocation awareness and `cluster.routing.allocation.same_shard.host` are ignored for this index.
-For more information about this setting, refer to [](/reference/elasticsearch/configuration-reference/cluster-level-shard-allocation-routing-settings.md)
+    If the upper bound is `all` then [shard allocation awareness](shard-allocation-awareness.md) and [`cluster.routing.allocation.same_shard.host`](modules-cluster.md#cluster-routing-allocation-same-shard-host) are ignored for this index.

 $$$dynamic-index-search-idle-after$$$